rickkas7/rickkas7.github.io/notes/electron-3rdparty-sims/README.md

 The APN ("Access Point Name") specifies how the Electron should connect to the Internet.
 The setting varies by carrier, and sometimes by country.
 If you're searching Google for your APN, be aware that some carriers may list separate WAP APN or MMS APNs; you want to use the Generic or Internet APN.

 There is no set structure to an APN.
-Here some examples: broadband, internet, three.co.uk.
+Here are some examples: broadband, internet, three.co.uk.

 If you have set your APN correctly the Electron should proceed through the normal states: breathing white, blinking green, blinking cyan, fast blinking cyan, and finally to breathing cyan, even before you've claimed the Electron.
 In fact, the Electron must be in breathing cyan to complete the claiming process.